ivukotic/FAX/N2N/java/README.md

 ----------------------------

 This plugin is needed only on the dCache xrootd door node.
-The node needs to have /pnfs mounted.
+The node needs to have dCache PNFS mounted.

 The only change needed in the dCache configuration is to add the following lines: